Cr.image by Suzanne Phoenix

 Jess Angwin

-Her practice frequently draws on personal and collective histories, and aims to reclaim or re-imagine narratives around gender and belonging.
+Jess Angwin is a Melbourne based visual artist working across art forms.
+Their practice draws on personal and collective histories, and aims to reclaim or re-imagine narratives around gender and belonging.

 Kate Galea